 While our training is designed for leading youth, we believe that the skills we teach are beneficial no matter your age.
 If you are a parent or guardian, we encourage you to do the skills along with the young ninja in your life.
 Infectious enthusiasm is one of the best teaching tools.
 At Pathways Dojo, we believe that the best teaching comes from direct experience and that everyone has the capacity to be a teacher.
 Learning and demonstrating the skills is how we do our instructor certification process.
 As a leader, you too can become certified as an instructor alongside the students you lead (and you get the shirt, patch, and certificate too!)
 It's optional for you of course, but consider this your invitation to train as a real ninja!
-If you do all the skills alongside your ninja, include your name as a student with the confirmation process at the end of the course and you will be certified as an instructor for this level!
+If you are interested in getting certified in the Chi path, you can register separately for that course.